-It’s so simple to bake up a batch of your own and, dare I say, the results so good that you may decide to skip the cafe for good.
+It's so simple to bake up a batch of your own.
+And, dare I say, the results are so good you may decide to skip the cafe for good.

 The warm, fluffy, zesty inside.
 The crisp, sweet, orange-y, exterior.
 The ever-so-subtle nutty flavour of the poppy seeds – not to mention the big health benefits that attach to these little seeds.